twocode/pages/_posts/2014-08-25-Extending-IOS-Background-Running-Time.md

                     bgTask = UIBackgroundTaskInvalid;
                 }];

 After one background task has begun, the app will be entitled extra several (3) minutes to run in the background.
 It should be noted that **1.
-If the app occupys the resources and battery for background tasks which runs for nothing, the app will not be permitted to be on the App Store; 2.
+If the app occupys the resources and battery for background tasks which runs for nothing, the app will not be permitted to be distributed on the App Store; 2.
 If `bgTask` is never called by `endBackgroundTask`, the app will be terminated by the kernel.**

-Last and most, we need `NSTimer` to combine the features above to enable the timer-triggered location tracking function in the background.
+Last and most, we need `NSTimer` to bridge the features above to enable the timer-triggered location tracking function in the background.

-The procedures of the whole thing can be described as follows.
+The procedures of the whole model can be described as follows.

-1. Application entering background, hook it and add background task for extra time and adds it to the background list.
-While adding the task, end other tasks to ensure there should always be one background task activated in the list.
-This rule should be maintained whenever adding a background task to the list.
+1. Application entering background, hook it, add one background task and appends it to the background list.
+While adding the task, other existing background task identifiers should be ended to ensure that there always exists only one background task activated in the list.
+This rule needs to be maintained whenever a new background task is added to the list.

 2. When `didUpdateLocations` callback gets called, call `CLLocationManger`'s `stopUpdatingLocation` to stop GPS tracking and activate the sampling timer to set up the next time to restart location tracking with `startUpdatingLocation`.
 Then the app will enter a state where location tracking is disabled and timer set.
 Then timer up and it will re-enable location tracking and get into this function again.

-3. Extension can be achieved with other timers.
-For example, add another timer to set the running time for each time location tracking lasts to get a more previous position; add another timer to process the location data, say, according to which calculate them with algorthms and behave.
+3. Other extensions can be achieved with other timers.
+For example, add another timer to set the running time for each location tracker's running time makes it possible to get a more previous GPS value; add another timer to process the location data, say, according to which calculate them with algorthms and such.

-The reason why it is relatively easy to combine location tracking and background tasks is `didUpdateLocation` gets called automatically with `CLLocationManagerDelegate`.
+The reason why it is relatively easy to combine location tracking and background tasks is because`didUpdateLocation` gets called automatically with `CLLocationManagerDelegate`.
 If such method is intended to perform other background tasks other than a location tracking scenario, a timer-triggered function should be implemented where the same logic in `didUpdateLocation` is ported.

 <br />